 The Glassell School of Art does not offer payment plans.
 Tuition and fees are due in full at the time of registration.
 Workshops are priced individually.

 MFAH members at the Patron level and above make take 10% off the tuition of one (1) course per semester.
 Discount applies to one (1) studio or art history course per student, per semester, and is available to up to 2 adult members in the named member household.
 Member discounts are not available for workshops.
-Please contact the Membership Department for more information.
+Please contact firstname.lastname@example.org for more information.

 Faculty Counseling and Placement

 Faculty counseling is held for three (3) days prior to the start of each semester in order to place students into courses commensurate with experience and skills.
 This period provides each student with the opportunity to discuss goals with a faculty member who evaluates the student’s experience based on a portfolio review, a Glassell School academic record, or a transcript from another institution.Top